 If we do not receive the documents necessary to calculate economic loss, or if the documents are not submitted in a timely manner, we may issue an award for non-economic loss only.
 In certain situations, we may deactivate your claim and stop our review if we are missing critical information.
 This includes information about collateral offsets that apply to both economic and non-economic loss, proof of cause of death for a wrongful death claim, or a missing Exhibit 1, which allows us to receive information from SSA in support of your claim.

 Once the award is calculated, we send you a letter explaining the breakdown of your award and an option to appeal within 30 days if you believe an error was made in the calculation.
-If you do not appeal, we authorize payment within 20 days of the end of the 30-day appeal period.
-If you do appeal, payment is authorized once a decision is rendered following your appeal.
+Your award letter will also include the estimated timing for your payment to be processed.
+The VCF starts processing your payment one business day from the date of the award letter.

 2.1 Non-Economic Loss